-- Real CPAs Available If Needed: Don’t get me wrong: I’m always a fan of saving money.
+- Real Tax Experts Available If Needed: Don’t get me wrong: I’m always a fan of saving money.
 But when it comes to taxes, it’s often worth the extra investment to make sure you’ve done everything correctly.
 The last thing you want to do is make a mistake that launches an audit.
-With that in mind, I like how you can pay a little extra to have your taxes reviewed by a certified CPA with TurboTax.
+With that in mind, I like how you can pay a little extra to have your taxes reviewed by a certified tax expert with TurboTax.

 - Easy to Upgrade Your Plan: If you’ve already started the tax filing process and then decide you’d like to add additional services, it’s very easy to upgrade your plan.
-Let’s say you’ve already spent four hours working on your tax return but then realize you have a complicated question that only a CPA would be able to answer.
-With TurboTax, you can easily upgrade to a Live plan and then talk to a CPA.
-If you started the filing process with a more basic provider that doesn’t provide CPA access—such as FreeTaxUSA, for example—you’d have to start the entire process over again.
+Let’s say you’ve already spent four hours working on your tax return but then realize you have a complicated question that only a tax expert would be able to answer.
+With TurboTax, you can easily upgrade to a Live plan and then talk to a tax expert.
+If you started the filing process with a more basic provider -such as FreeTaxUSA, for example— you’d have to start the entire process over again.

 - Costs More Than Other Services: There’s not a whole lot to complain about with TurboTax—other than the costs.
 Simply put, TurboTax’s wide array of features and premier technology comes at a premium.
 Most people will wind up springing for the Deluxe plan—meaning you’ll pay at least $59.99 to file your taxes.
 Other providers — such as FreeTaxUSA — offer most of the services that come with TurboTax’s Deluxe, Premier and Self-Employed products for free.